jam01/xtrasonnet/docs/dataformats/spreadsheet.md

 * `application/vnd.ms-excel`

 !!!
 Warning
     At this time only reading Spreadsheet files is supported.

+!!!
+Warning
+    This format is not supported in the xtrasonnet Playground

 ## Jsonnet representation